ethereum-oasis-op/L2/workitems/l2-transaction-fee-API/l2transactionfeeapispec-v1.0.md

   - `from`: MUST be a valid blockchain address.
   - `to`: MUST be a valid blockchain address.
   - `gas`: MUST be a positive integer.
-  - `gasPrice`: MUST be a positive number.
+  - `gasPrice`: MUST be a positive integer.
   - `value`: MUST be a non-negative numeric value.
   - `input`: MUST be a valid hexadecimal string.
 - `transactionPriority`: MUST be one of a set of priority levels as defined by the L2 that provides the API implementation.